If you could grow your business with less stress and pressure… what would be easy?

-When people ask me how my referral generating process is different from others, I always point to the referral experience.
-The referral experience is a planned approach to connect with your referral sources in an ongoing way to show gratitude for their trust in referring people to you who need your help.
+When people ask me how my referral generating process is different from other ways to generate referrals, I always point to the referral experience.
+The referral experience is a planned approach to connect with your referral sources in an ongoing way to show gratitude for their trust in referring people to you.
 The referral experience is focused on evoking emotion and feelings, in which your referral sources feel valued and important to you, because referral sources are the most important part of your business.

-Most other referral trainings focus on the basic outreach to keep in touch with referral sources but when you create a referral experience you go further than just basic outreach like calls, cards sent, or newsletters.
+Most other referral training focuses on the basic outreach to keep in touch with referral sources but when you create a referral experience you go further than just basic outreach like calls, cards, or newsletters.
 A referral experience goes deeper, with greater impact and it a lot more fun to execute on (yes, I said fun!).
-A critical part of the referral experience is that it is planned.
-Which I will explain when we get to Section 3, the next section, in this article.
-But when planning your referral experience, here are the 4 parts to plan for.
+A critical part of the referral experience is that it is planned or mapped out in advance.
+When planning your referral experience, you need to pay attention to 3 keys.

 The referral experience is always focused on the referral source and makes a connection between your gratitude and what they did for you (sent a referral).
-That connection and gratitude is shown through touchpoints which are designed to be memorable and meaningful.
+That connection and gratitude is shown through outreach, but very special outreach that is designed to be memorable and meaningful.
 And above all else, everything is intentional and genuine.

-You will notice each of the four parts of the referral experience are the keys within the 5 steps to generate referrals, which we unpack in section 3.
+You will notice each of the three keys of the referral experience are woven within the 5 steps to generate referrals, which we unpack in section 3.

 The focus of the referral experience is always on the referral sources.
 Whatever you do in creating the experience you do it with only the referral sources in mind.
 Your referral sources are the hero and should be treated as such.

 A referral experience connects in two ways.
-First, it connects what you are doing – like the round of golf example above – with why you are doing it – as a thank you for the referrals they sent you and for the support given to your business.
-You’ll notice within the Referral Experience Checklist that part 3 focuses on making sure your referral source understands why you are reaching out with a card, round of golf, or lunch.
-The language you use will make the connection clear to the referral source and should never directly ask for any future referrals.
+First, it connects what you are doing, with why you are doing it.
+Your referral source should understand why you are reaching out.
+The language you use will make the connection clear to your referral source.
+And, of course, you never ask for any future referrals.

 Second, it connects you with your referral source in an ongoing way.
 A referral experience is not built on a one-hit wonder.
-Now some of your outreach or touchpoints (will be explained next) won’t always hit the mark but a referral experience is the ongoing way you take care of your referral sources.
-Some might be big gestures or touchpoints.
+Now some of your outreach won’t always hit the mark but a referral experience is the ongoing way you take care of your referral sources.
+Some might be big gestures.
 But most will be small, but mighty.

 You don’t start a referral experience thinking “I will do these couple of things because it will make referrals happen.”
 You think “I will take good care of the people who send me referrals and the acts of appreciation will help them remember me when they come across others needing the help I can provide.”
 See the difference?

 A referral experience is a planned approach to connect with our referral sources in an ongoing way to show gratitude for their trust in sending people to us who need our help.
-It has to be planned correctly following the four parts of focus, connection, touchpoints, and being genuine.
-It has to be maintained in an on-going way.
-And it will then become the most important plan you execute on each and every year, because of the results it produces.
+It has to be planned correctly following the 3 keys of focus, connection, and genuineness.
+It also has to be maintained and executed on each and every year.

 SECTION 3: FIVE STEPS TO FOLLOW TO GENERATE REFERRALS